 San José Fire Department receives revenues from various sources.
-This has changed recently with the introduction of the Fire Development Fee program to provide capital funding for the expansion of the department into underserved areas inside the city limits.
+This has changed recently with the introduction of to Evelopment Fee program (Fund 240) proviedes funding for the Fire Development Services program in the Bureau of Fire Prevention.
+Fund 392 to provides capital funding from a portion of the City's collection of Construction and Conveyance Taxes. for the expansion of the department into underserved areas inside the city limits.